 The QMedic monitoring center is UL-listed and US-based.
 There are two branches, one in Utah and one in Idaho.

 In addition to compliance and activity monitoring, which are both included free of cost with all QMedic devices, QMedic systems include free access to the Caregiver Dashboard.
 All activity and compliance monitoring data is uploaded onto the dashboard, so family, friends, and caregivers can check if their loved one is wearing the device or if they are showing any unusual behavioral patterns.
 They can also see their loved one’s call history with the monitoring center.
 QMedic does not offer any additional accessories at this time.

 For more, read our full review of QMedic’s medical alert systems

 Life Alert offers an “In the Bathroom” device, a wall-mounted button specifically for bathroom use.
 The device has both a speaker and a microphone, and is completely waterproof so it can be placed in the tub where falls are common.
 Life Alert also offers a standard in-home system as well as a mobile device.

 Pricing and Plans

 Life Alert’s three devices are referred to as three levels of protection: In the Home, In the Bath, or On the Go.
-One cannot use the In the Bath without In the Home, or On the Go without the other two devices.
+The three tiers may also be thought of as packages; for instance, one cannot sign up for monitoring with the In the Bath device without In the Home, or On the Go without the other two devices.